moby/moby/docs/reference/run.md

 with the same logic -- if the original volume was specified with a name it will **not** be removed.

 ## Security configuration
-    --security-opt="label:user:USER"   : Set the label user for the container --security-opt="label:role:ROLE"   : Set the label role for the container --security-opt="label:type:TYPE"   : Set the label type for the container --security-opt="label:level:LEVEL" : Set the label level for the container --security-opt="label:disable"     : Turn off label confinement for the container --security-opt="apparmor:PROFILE"  : Set the apparmor profile to be applied to the container
+    --security-opt="label=user:USER"   : Set the label user for the container --security-opt="label=role:ROLE"   : Set the label role for the container --security-opt="label=type:TYPE"   : Set the label type for the container --security-opt="label=level:LEVEL" : Set the label level for the container --security-opt="label=disable"     : Turn off label confinement for the container --security-opt="apparmor=PROFILE"  : Set the apparmor profile to be applied to the container
     --security-opt="no-new-privileges" : Disable container processes from gaining new privileges